Fruits and vegetables are an important part of human diet, providing the necessary macro- and macronutrients our bodies use to function properly.1

 The Study

-Researchers followed the participants from two large cohort studies: the Nurses' Health Study (66,719 women) and the Health Professionals Follow-Up Study (42,016 men), both of which took place over the span of about 30 years.
+Researchers followed participants from two large, long-term cohort studies: the Nurses' Health Study (66,719 women) and the Health Professionals Follow-Up Study (42,016 men), each conducted over 30 years.

-They analyzed people's dietary habits and mortality cases not only from the aforementioned studies, but also from 24 other prospective cohort studies.
+The researchers analyzed people's dietary habits and mortality cases from the aforementioned studies and also from 24 other prospective cohort studies.

 The Results

 Researchers found that eating fruits and vegetables is inversely associated with mortality (both, total mortality and mortality due to cancer, cardiovascular disease, and respiratory diseases).
-This means that higher fruits and vegetable intakes were linked to lower mortality rates.
+Higher fruit and vegetable intakes were linked to lower mortality rates.

-They also determined that eating 5 servings of fruits and vegetables per day (2 servings of fruits and 3 servings of vegetables) resulted in the lowest mortality rates.
+They also determined that eating 5 servings of fruits and vegetables per day (2 fruit servings and 3 vegetable servings) resulted in the lowest mortality rates.

 Interestingly, eating more than 5 servings per day does not seem to offer additional health benefits.

-Moreover, researchers pointed that that eating starchy vegetables (e.g., peas, potatoes, and corn) as well as drinking fruit juices had no beneficial effects on mortality rates.
+Moreover, researchers pointed out that eating starchy vegetables, such as potatoes and corn, as well as drinking fruit juices, had no beneficial effects on mortality rates.

-This Harvard study provides strong evidence that eating more fruits and vegetables prolongs lifespan.
-The optimal intake was determined to be about 5 servings of fruits and vegetables.
+This Harvard study provides evidence that eating more fruits and vegetables prolongs lifespan.
+The optimal intake was determined in 5 daily servings of fruits and vegetables.

-Since fruits and vegetables vary in sizes and nutritional contents, it is worth researching what is considered a serving size of the fruits and vegetables commonly included in one's daily diet.
+Since fruits and vegetables vary in sizes and nutritional content, it is worth researching what is considered a proper serving size for foods commonly included in one's daily diet.

 Sources